johnolamide/portfolio-v2/process_plan.md

 ## Progress Tracking
 - Total Steps: 12 major phases
-- Completed: 3
+- Completed: 4
-- In Progress: GitHub API Integration
+- In Progress: AI Chatbot Implementation
-- Next Priority: GitHub API Integration
+- Next Priority: AI Chatbot Implementation

 *Note: This plan is flexible and can be adjusted based on project needs.
 Use GitHub Issues or a project board to track individual tasks within each phase.*